sea-of-stuff/sos/README.md

     |-- web-ui              // Web UI for the SOS
     |-- sos-app             // Basic application to run a SOS node (with webui and WebDAV)
     |-- sos-web-archive     // Example of an application using the SOS
+    |-- git-to-sos          // Utility that converts a git repository into SOS content
     |-- sos-experiments     // Code with configurations files for the experiments
     |-- experiments         // Scripts to analyse experiments results
                             // + datasets and contexts used for the experiments